What We Do

 - Make recommendations to improve processes and encourage management to adopt these recommendations

-- Offer insight — based on recognized standards, best practices, and our experience across the Institute — to assist MIT’s managers as they develop new or improved processes.
+- Offer insight — based on recognized standards, best practices, and our experience across the Institute — to assist MIT’s administrative leadership as they develop new or improved processes.

 What We Don’t Do